 Annual Cambridge Journal of Regions, Economy and Society Conference supported by the East of England Branch

-The conference will take place on Thursday 9 July and Friday 10 July 2019 from 9am to 6pm each day in the McGrath Conference Centre, at St Catharine’s College, Trumpington Street, Cambridge CB2 1RL.
+The conference took place on Thursday 9 July and Friday 10 July 2019 from 9am to 6pm each day in the McGrath Conference Centre, at St Catharine’s College, Trumpington Street, Cambridge CB2 1RL.

 • Bridging the rift between theory and policy: a call for putting public policy at the heart of the urban and regional studies agenda